nexusformat/definitions/manual/source/faq.rst

 This is a list of commonly asked questions concerning the NeXus data format.

 #.
+Is it Nexus, NeXus or NeXuS?

+    NeXus is correct.
+It is a format for data from **Neutron** and **X-ray** facilities, hence those first letters are capitalised.
+The format is also used for muon experiments, but there is no *mu* (or m) in NeXus and no s in muon.
+So the s stays in lower case.

+#.
 How many facilities use NeXus?

     This is not easy to say, not all facilities using NeXus actively